Trusted WordPress tutorials, when you need them most.

 Why Use the Distraction-Free Fullscreen Editor in WordPress?

-That being said, let’s see how to easily use the distraction-free fullscreen editor in WordPress.
-We will cover methods for both the block and classic editor, and you can use the quick links below to jump to the method you want to use:
+Now, let’s see how to use the focus modes in WordPress.
+We will cover methods for both the block and classic editor and you can use the quick links below to jump to the method you want to use:

-How to Use the Distraction Free Fullscreen Editor in WordPress Block Editor
+How to Use Distraction-Free, Fullscreen, and Spotlight Modes in the WordPress Block Editor

 Full screen mode is already enabled

-If you uncheck this option, then the WordPress admin sidebar will be shown on the left side of the content editor.
+If you uncheck this option, then the WordPress admin sidebar will be shown on the left side.

-However, we recommend leaving this setting as it is.
+However, we recommend leaving this setting enabled for a larger writing space.

 Exit the full screen mode